 ‘Shadow Auction’ means the explicit auction executed by the Allocation Platform by which daily cross-zonal capacity is offered as fallback procedure for the SDAC and allocated to market participants who submit bid(s);

-‘Transelectrica’ means the Romanian Transmission System Operator;
+‘Transelectrica’ means the Romanian Transmission System Operator.

 2. In this SEE Fallback Procedures, unless the context requires otherwise: